 Honored Green Lantern of Space Sector 2261; a living, sentient planet and the guiding force behind power rings' tracking system and selection process.
-Mogo was destroyed by John Stewart during the War of the Green Lanterns.
+Mogo is currently the mobile headquarters of the Green Lantern Corp.

-Mogo's first appearance was in Green Lantern vol. 2 #188 (May 1985), in a story entitled "Mogo Doesn't Socialize" written by Alan Moore.
+Mogo's first appearance was in Green Lantern #188 (May 1985), in a story entitled "Mogo Doesn't Socialize" written by Alan Moore.

 In its early appearances, Mogo is not a social Green Lantern - hence the title "Mogo Doesn't Socialize" - and its interactions with the rest of the DC Universe are not well-documented - allowing for any and all retcons.
 It avoids announcing its presence, preferring to represent itself using holograms.
 In Mogo's first appearance, it is explained that the planet-sized Mogo's gravitational field would wreak havoc on any other planet it would try to "visit"; hence Mogo "doesn't socialize."
 Although, Mogo has shown the ability to control its gravitational force so this may just be a convenient fact for Mogo to exploit and remain secluded.